 The bountiful waters surrounding South Georgia are also inhabited by an increasing number of whales.
 The historical whaling station of Grytviken is now home to the excellent South Georgia Museum managed by the South Georgia Heritage Trust.
 This is also the final resting place of Ernest Shackleton, the legendary polar explorer.

-Your days in South Georgia are filled with memorable excursions, sumptuous meals, presentations by experts, and enough incredible scenery and wildlife to fill your camera and delight your senses.
+Your days in South Georgia are filled with memorable excursions, sumptuous meals, presentations by experts, and enough incredible scenery and wildlife to fill your camera and overwhelm your emotions.

 The wilderness of Antarctica is subject to unpredictable weather and ever-changing ice conditions, which dictate the route and exploration opportunities.
 This is a real expedition with excellent wildlife viewing, amazing scenery, and excursions via Zodiac.